 Some employees had previously sought out training from local resources or training centers, which failed to provide in-context learning and left the firm with employee skill sets that varied by location.

-When Associated Engineering set out to find an e-learning system, the leadership team created a list of requirements that would make or break a prospective solution.
+When Associated Engineering set out to find a learning management system, the leadership team created a list of requirements that would make or break a prospective solution.

 Among these was the ability for employees to access the system from anywhere without a VPN.
 Associated was also interested in a solution that came pre-loaded with content to support its drawing production needs.

 Other items on Associated’s wish list were the ability to gauge usage and other reporting statistics from the platform, host its own content, and appeal to more than 1,000 employees, each with a unique preferred learning style.

 Team members’ willingness to adopt a new technology also played into Associated’s search for a learning management system.

 “Obviously, different people have different learning styles… so we weren’t really sure how the adoption rate was going to be moving to a virtual, visual learning platform,” said Moore.
 “That was our big concern – if we build it, will they come and use it?”